thisismyrobot/esp32-spherov2/README.md

 Otherwise, there won't be further development here, this is just to get the code out there after many hours of debugging.

-This wouldn't have been possible without this comment, thank you: https://github.com/espressif/arduino-esp32/issues/3916#issuecomment-625486992
+This wouldn't have been possible without this comment, thank you [@brownby](https://github.com/brownby): https://github.com/espressif/arduino-esp32/issues/3916#issuecomment-625486992